Eagle Alert notifies campus with immediate emergency information; @UNTEagleAlert on Twitter provides real-time updates

 - on your My Page, click on the Update Eagle Alert link to go directly to a page where you can update three phone numbers – cell, home and office.
 In case of an emergency, a message will be sent to all your phone numbers.

 - on the Phone Numbers page, you can indicate if you would like text messages sent to your cell phone.

 A message will be sent to all the numbers you provide anytime Eagle Alert is used.

 To be sure you'll receive Twitter messages, simply follow @UNTEagleAlert.
 Consider turning on your mobile device's notification settings so that you will see our emergency tweets as they are delivered.

-Like other emergency alert systems, Eagle Alert and @UNTEagleAlert are tested once each fall and spring semester by Risk Management Services or the UNT Police Department by sending test messages to the university community.
+Like other emergency alert systems, Eagle Alert and @UNTEagleAlert are tested once each fall and spring semester by University Relations, Communications and Marketing; Risk Management Services or the UNT Police Department by sending test messages to the university community.
 Additional limited tests are conducted if needed.

 Who runs the service?

-Eagle Alert is operated by Connect-ED, a service of Blackboard Connect, that provides the same product to other universities and schools including Texas Tech, Baylor, University of Dallas and the Richardson Independent School District.
+Eagle Alert is operated by Blackboard Connect, that provides the same product to other universities and schools including Texas Tech, Baylor, University of Dallas and the Richardson Independent School District.
 UNT's University Relations, Communications and Marketing division manages @UNTEagleAlert.